dandrade-silva/django-financas/README.md

 # django-financas
-Projeto desenvovolvido durante a PSW 7.0 do canal pythonando
+Projeto desenvolvido durante a PSW 7.0 do canal pythonando